5 Best Worm Composters in 2022 Reviewed and Tested

 The simplest explanation of worm composting is one sentence: “Worms eat my kitchen scraps.”
 In essence, you provide a home for the worms (the composter), some lightly-moistened bedding, and food, and they give you fantastic compost.

-Any fruit or vegetable scraps, leftover pastas or breads, leaves, coffee grounds, eggshells, and even some manures are great food sources for worms.
-Avoid feeding them meats or oils that tend to go rancid and smell bad.
+Any fruit or vegetable scraps, leftover pasta or bread, leaves, coffee grounds, eggshells, and even some manures are great food sources for worms.
+Avoid feeding them meats or oils that tend to go rancid and smell bad (not because they can’t handle them, but because they smell bad).
 Adding large quantities of acidic foods all at once can actually irritate tender worm bodies and increase the pH of your bin, so go easy on acidic stuff.
-Avoid colored newspaper or cardboard, as some dye types can be dangerous or even toxic to your worms.
 And of course, never add inorganic materials like plastic or non-compostable materials like metal or glass, as the worms can’t eat those.

 Eventually, it will be time to harvest your castings for use.
 Depending on the composter, this process will vary, so we’ll talk about that further on.